 Located on the fourth floor of our South Wing building, the Centre for Health and Social Care Professions encompasses 2,000 square metres of innovative teaching facilities.

-The centre incorporates interactive learning technology to provide skills laboratories in realistic working environments, as well as well-equipped classrooms to ensure students are prepared for higher education (university) or employment.
+The centre incorporates interactive learning technology to provide skills laboratories in realistic working environments, and well-equipped classrooms to ensure students are prepared for higher education (university) or employment.

 Learning resources in the centre include: